 A.I.
 Is a Crapshoot: The robotherapists, who acknowledge this trope and claim that isn't going to happen.
 Subverted, they were deliberately created to be evil by Dr. Malocchio as part of his master plan.

-The Alcoholic: Teleportation Larry can't stay off the sauce for more than a few minutes, which makes him a liabillity almost all the time.
+The Alcoholic: Teleportation Larry can't stay off the sauce for more than a few minutes, which makes him a liability almost all the time.

 If her slight nervous breakdown in "Robotherapy" is of any indication, Concierge seems to have a slight crush on Prock as well.